-The Astronomical League provides many different observing programs.
-These programs are designed to provide a direction for your observations and to provide a goal.
-The programs have awards and pins to recognize the observers’ accomplishments and for demonstrating their observing skills with a variety of instruments and objects.
+The Astronomical League provides many different Observing Programs.
+These Observing Programs are designed to provide a direction for your observations and to provide a goal.
+The Observing Programs have certificates and pins to recognize the observers’ accomplishments and for demonstrating their observing skills with a variety of instruments and objects.

 As a quick reference, you can compare the programs in these lists:

 - Observing Programs (listed alphabetically).

 - Download a listing of the requirements for each program in a grid format (pdf).